WizzardSK/gameflix/README.md

 All games are stored on public services like Internet Archive and Myrient.
 Thumbnails are used from https://thumbnails.libretro.com/.

+Why is it better than to have all games on local storage?
+You may have the access to all your games without the need to have a huge storage.
+Some PSX, PS2, GameCube or Dreamcast games may be very large and using this script you may run them on a Chromebook with small storage (if it may run those emulators).
+The disadvantage is that you need fast internet connection and even with that the loading of bigger games may be quite slow.

 ## Usage
 Run `mount.sh` or `roms.sh` or `bash <(curl -Ls https://raw.githubusercontent.com/WizzardSK/gameflix/main/roms.sh)` to mount the library.